Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “Tomorrow we will be taking her to London to buy the supplies she needs,” McGonagall said.
 It annoyed me slightly that she only spoke about me in third person, but I guess that’s just how people of her type do – don’t bother talking to a teenager because they won’t say anything important, clever or mature anyway.

-I am going to prove her wrong.
+I was going to prove her wrong.
 Some day.

 “They can, but it’s always the best possible stuff that’s found in Diagon Alley,” Professor Medusa explained.
 “Quite a birthday this is going to be, huh?” he added with quiet enthusiasm, winking at me.